b7i6gf/midi-filter/README.md

 I recommend putting it in a separate folder since it creates a settings.cfg file once an Input and Output device are set.

 You can also build the project on your own.
 For this .NET 8 is required.
 I provid you a small script which automatically builds it if you want to.
 It's called build.cmd.
-You need to place it in the root folder where the folder "files" is located.

 Official Microsoft Link to the download page: https://dotnet.microsoft.com/en-us/download/dotnet/8.0

 ---
-## Future Endeavours

-[] adding multiple custom filter to handle all Controllers needed